astronomer/ap-airflow/README.md

 Docker images for deploying and running Astronomer Core are currently available on [Quay](https://quay.io/repository/astronomer/ap-airflow?tab=tags).

-We publish 2 variants for each AC Version (example: `1.10.15-3`):
+We publish 2 variants for each AC Version (example: `2.3.4-7`):

-**For AC<2.2.0**:
-1. `quay.io/astronomer/ap-airflow:1.10.15-3-buster`
-2. `quay.io/astronomer/ap-airflow:1.10.15-3-buster-onbuild`

-**For AC>=2.2.0**:

-We dropped the distribution name from the image tag so the 2 variants are as follows:

-1. `quay.io/astronomer/ap-airflow:2.2.1-1`
+1. `quay.io/astronomer/ap-airflow:2.3.4-7`
-2. `quay.io/astronomer/ap-airflow:2.2.1-1-onbuild`
+2. `quay.io/astronomer/ap-airflow:2.3.4-7-onbuild`

 The only difference between them is that the `-onbuild` images uses Docker `ONBUILD` commands to copy `packages.txt`, `requirements.txt` and the entire project directory (including `dags`, `plugins` folders etc) in the docker file.

-For each of our `-onbuild` images we publish two flavors of tag:

-**For AC<2.2.0**:
-1. `quay.io/astronomer/ap-airflow:1.10.15-buster-onbuild` which is our latest release of the `1.10.15` series, including latest security patches.
-This tag is "floating" or movable.
-2. `quay.io/astronomer/ap-airflow:1.10.15-3-buster-onbuild` once this tag is pushed it will never change again.

-**For AC>=2.2.0**:

-1. `quay.io/astronomer/ap-airflow:2.2.0-onbuild` which is our latest release of the `2.2.0` series, including latest security patches.
-This tag is "floating" or movable.
-2. `quay.io/astronomer/ap-airflow:2.2.0-3-onbuild` once this tag is pushed it will never change again.
+We also publish a "floating" or movable tag that points at the latest release of the Airflow version:

+1. `quay.io/astronomer/ap-airflow:2.3.4`
+2. `quay.io/astronomer/ap-airflow:2.3.4-onbuild`

 ## Version Life Cycle & Maintenance policy